PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 Additionally, the swagger.json file has to be downloaded from the endpoint.

-If both files are runing the documentation could be found at http://localhost:8000/swagger.json.
+If both files are running the documentation could be found at http://localhost:8000/swagger.json.

 __Note__ sometimes it could happen, that the direct localhost link does not work.
-In this case, type https://petstore.swagger.io in the browser and change the addresse in the ui to http://localhost:8000/swagger.json.
+In this case, type https://petstore.swagger.io in the browser and change the address in the ui to http://localhost:8000/swagger.json.
 The picture shows the running documentation.

 ![Swagger documentation](pictures/Swagger_localhost.PNG)

 __7. Consume model endpoint__

-Finally we can test and consume our endpoint.
+Finally, we can test and consume our endpoint.
 For this we can use the script endpoint.py:

 ```
 endpoint.py